ricardosierra/translation/docs/Waavi.md

 ### Managing Translations

-Translation management should be done through the **\RicardoSierra\Translation\Repositories\TranslationRepository** to ensure proper data validation before inserts and updates.
+Translation management should be done through the **\Translation\Repositories\TranslationRepository** to ensure proper data validation before inserts and updates.
 It is recommended that you instantiate this class through Dependency Injection.

 A valid translation entry cannot have the same locale and language code than another.